We Serve the Greater

 Within the city, the Parks and Recreation Department operates four parks and three playgrounds.
 All parks feature a walking path.
 State Park, the most northern park in the city, features a public fishing pier.
 The newest park, Holly Park, overlooks the lake and includes picnic tables with a full lake view.

-The Local Economy and Cost of Living
+Soddy Daisy Real Estate and the Cost of Living

 The median owner-occupied income is $55,000 with a per capita income at $25, 000.
 Both of these figures are somewhat lower than the state and national averages.
 The unemployment rate is 4.8%.
 The fields of management, business, or finance employ 33.75% of the population, almost twice the percentage of its second-highest employment category of sales and office support.